FarmED Accessibility Statement

 The FarmED buildings are fitted with emergency lighting in all areas which will allow visitors to safely exit the buildings in the event of a power outage.

 There are two accessible toilets on site, one in each building, plus a walk in shower room.
 There are baby changing facilities on site.

 The majority of the surfaces around the farm itself are uneven and sloped underfoot, which can become slippery and icy under certain weather conditions.
 FarmED has created designated pathways around the farm which try to offer the most comfortable route possible to explore the farm.
 In addition to this, the FarmED team can provide motorised transport between fields and points of interest.
 In certain circumstances movement around the farm may not be possible, therefore we have ensured that most features can be viewed and ‘virtually’ toured from the warmth of the FarmED buildings or online, utilising aerial imagery from our in-house drone.

-Assistance dogs are welcome in the buildings and around the farm.
+Well behaved dogs on leads are welcome in the buildings and around the farm.
 Water bowls are provided.
-As we have livestock on the farm we don’t usually allow pet dogs onto the farm.
+As we have livestock on the farm we ask that dogs are kept on leads at all times.

 We have boot wash and dip facilities near the Conference Barn and farm yard.